bakiba/GUARDIANS-2025-Qualification/L0udBit.md

 ## L0udBit_11
 > What is the full file.path of the winPEAS.ps1 powershell script?

-Searching for `file.path` will reveal `C:\Users\Public\winPEAS.ps1`
+Searching for `file.path` will reveal `C:\Users\Public\winPEAS.ps1`.

 > Flag: `C:\Users\Public\winPEAS.ps1`

 ## L0udBit_12
 > What does winPEAS mean?

-Googling this exact question will return answer: `Windows Privilege Escalation Awesome Scripts`
+Googling this exact question will return answer: `Windows Privilege Escalation Awesome Scripts`.

 > Flag: `Windows Privilege Escalation Awesome Scripts`

 ## L0udBit_13
 > How the &#@*(# did this script get onto the workstation?
 What is the CreationUtcTime of the winPEAS.ps1 file?
 Use exact format as in the message.

 For this we need to switch to different dashboard in Kibana so we can search for individual logs.
 Go to `Analytics->Discovery` and select `winlogbeat-*` in Data view.
 Then search for `event.category:"file"  AND "winPEAS.ps1"`, ensure timeframe is set to `Wargame`.
-Only one log will be found, open the log details and in the field search type `CreationUtcTime`
+Only one log will be found, open the log details and in the field search type `CreationUtcTime`.

 ![](img/L0udBit/20250129111523.png)